Scalable and robust regression models for continuous proportional data: Introduction

 We also propose micobin regression, an extension of cobin regression based on dispersion mixtures of continuous binomial (micobin) distributions.
 This improves flexibility and robustness by localizing the dispersion parameter \citep{Wang2018-pd}, and can handle exact 0s or 1s without modifying the data.
-Micobin regression addresses non-structural boundary values \citep{Blasco-Moreno2019-bq} and is distinct from models that explicitly handle boundary values by assigning positive probability mass to 0s or 1s, such as zero/one inflated or censored models \citep{Ospina2012-bh, Kubinec2023-it, Kosmidis2024-lj}.
+Micobin regression handles non-structural boundary values, such as those introduced by measurement precision limits or rounding during preprocessing, and is distinct from models that explicitly model boundary values by assigning positive probability mass to 0s or 1s, such as zero/one inflated or censored models \citep{Ospina2012-bh, Kubinec2023-it, Kosmidis2025-sh}.
 We describe how micobin regression can be further extended to allow the dispersion parameter to systematically vary according to covariates.
-Through simulations, we show that micobin regression achieves better predictive performance than beta regression in misspecified settings.
+Through simulations, we show that micobin regression achieves better predictive performance under distributional misspecification and greater robustness to outliers compared to beta regression and regression models based on mixtures of beta distributions \citep{Hahn2008-ch, Bayes2012-rr}.

 As an illustration, we analyze the benthic macroinvertebrate multimetric index (MMI) of US lakes, an index ranging from 0 to 100 (scaled by 0.01 throughout the article) that reflects the condition of lake macroinvertebrate communities \citep{Stoddard2008-fb}.
 We examine association between MMI and lake watershed covariates, and use them to predict MMI at unsampled lakes; see Figure~\ref{fig:mmidata}.
 Since accounting for spatial dependence is highly important in such spatial ecological data \citep{Guelat2018-us}, we fit spatial cobin and micobin regression models with latent Gaussian process random effects.
 We compare the results with those from spatial beta regression, highlighting the robustness and computational advantages provided by Kolmogorov-Gamma augmentation.